Planar Tur\'an Number of the $\Theta_6$: Introduction

 The following notations are used frequently in the upcoming sections.
 Let $G$ be a graph.
 We denote the vertex and the edge sets of $G$ by $V(G)$ and $E(G)$ respectively.
-We also denote the number of vertices and edges in $G$ by $v(G)$ and $e(G)$ respectively.
+The number of vertices and edges in $G$ are respectively denoted by $v(G)$ and $e(G)$.
 For a vertex $v$ in $G$, the degree of $v$ is denoted by $d_{G}(v)$.
 We may omit the subscript if the underlying graph is clear.
 The set of all vertices in $G$ which are adjacent to $v$ is denoted as $N(v)$.
 We use $\delta(G)$ to denote the minimum degree of $G$.
 For the sake of simplicity, we use the term $k$-cycle to mean the cycle of length $k$.
 Similarly for $k$-path, $k$-face, and so on.

-In the following section we show that the bound in Theorem \ref{bvc} is sharp by demonstrating infinitely many $\Theta_6$-free planar graphs attaining the bound.
+A describe a path with end vertices $u$ and $v$ as a $(u,v)$-path.